harmonyideas/python-scripts/README.md

 ------------- | -------------
 CommmonInteger.py  | Find the common integer given a list Deckofcards.py  |   Simple class for a deck of cards.
-Dictionary.py   |   Simple Flask Web service dictionary search example Myblockchain.py | Quick example of a blockchain Databaseadapter.cs  | Simple example of a interface for various database connections
+Dictionary.py   |   Search JSON dictionary using Flask web service Myblockchain.py | Quick example of a blockchain Databaseadapter.cs  | Simple example of a interface for various database connections
 Flashcards.py   |   Quick example of a math flash cards game.